hu-macsy/lama_old/scai/dmemo/doc/Distribution.rst

 Since there are cases you need to assign a *DistributionPtr* to a constructor or function, but you do not want to distribute the data (in one direction) you have the possibility to create a *NoDistribution*.
-It invokes that there is no distribution of the data and all processes have a local copy.
+It invokes that there is no distribution of the data and all processors have a local copy.

 .. code-block:: c++